Photographs from Hokkaido & Kanagawa

 Publications

-Does the US Really Embolden Its Allies?
+Does the US Really Embolden its Allies?
 Evidence from a Survey Experiment in Japan

 Do patrons’ signals of security commitments embolden junior partners?
 The literature on military alliances suggests that this might be the case: supportive gestures by patrons could motivate junior partners to adopt more aggressive postures in their own disputes than they would without such support.
 While the theoretical logic is compelling when considering states as unitary actors, it is less clear if this logic applies to the domestic public that may have differing interests from leaders.
 To complement this gap, we conducted a survey experiment in Japan, a close US ally with a territorial dispute with China, to explore the impact of US presidential signals on public support for adopting aggressive policies towards China.
 We find that US signals increase the credibility of US military intervention in territorial disputes; however no evidence of an emboldenment effect is found—public support for escalatory policies does not increase accordingly.
 Additionally, we find that US signals do not encourage the public to punish leaders backing down after announcing aggressive policies.
 These findings challenge the conventional understanding of an important effect of alliance politics.

-• Yasuki Kudo & Viet Hung Nguyen Cao
+- Yasuki Kudo & Viet Hung Nguyen Cao

 A Forgotten Tie Between Democracies and Nondemocracies in Asymmetric Cooperation